Hey all,

 Hi Betsy,

-First information to be sought (not from the departments, though) is whether the death took place at the workplace during work hours (including travel to/from workplace) or otherwise.
-An important information also needed is whether the death was natural or due to an accident/work hazard.
-This information is required as action in both the cases action is different.
+First information to be sought (not from the departments, though) is whether the death took place at the workplace during work hours (including travel to/from the workplace) or otherwise.
+An important piece of information also needed is whether the death was natural or due to an accident/work hazard.
+This information is required as the course of action in both cases is different.

-Second step is to find out if the Organization has Insurance for its employees, whether it covers natural death or only accidental.
-Find out if the Organization maintains nomination details for compensation disbursal, etc.
+The second step is to find out if the organization has insurance for its employees, whether it covers natural death or only accidental.
+Find out if the organization maintains nomination details for compensation disbursal, etc.

 The departments themselves will let you know how they handle such situations; so just be prepared with answers to these questions.